Estimote/iOS-Bluetooth-Scanning/README.md

-# iOS-Scanners
+# iOS-Bluetooth-Scanning

-Framework for scanning Bluetooth packets.
+Library for scanning Bluetooth packets broadcasted by Estimote devices.